ska-telescope/ska-rucio-task-manager/README.md

 # Deployment

-## Kubernetes
+## On Kubernetes

 Deployment in a kubernetes cluster is managed by Helm.

-A rucio-task-manager image must be built, tagged and pushed to a location accessible to the cluster, e.g. for SKAO's gitlab:
+A rucio-task-manager image must first be built, tagged and pushed to a location accessible to the cluster, e.g. for SKAO's gitlab:

 ```bash